Astral1119/sheets-wiki/src/docs/posts/lambda-udts.md

   - data-type
   - terminology
 ---
-LAMBDA UDTs use [LAMBDA](https://sheets.wiki/lambda/) to define a derived data type.
+LAMBDA UDTs use [LAMBDA](https://sheets.wiki/lambda/) to define a custom data type.
 These types take the form:

 ```haskell
 lambda(m,m(a,b...))